Page Links: First Previous 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 Next Last Index Page

 Former Boeing Engineer who was in the room for some 787 AD discussions....
 What exactly would you expect Boeing to put in the AD?
 "Don't put the fuel switches to cutoff unless you really mean to"?
 Let alone ADs are not in anyway a method for pilot training or actions, they are for the airline engineering and maintenance teams.
 What would you think Boeing should ask airlines to do in this proposed AD?

 I'm sure the current team has already done the systems analysis to see if there was any possible way these weren't completely isolated systems (which I'm pretty confident they are).
-Let alone the initial report categorically says at this point there are no design issues found with Boeing or GE. |
+Let alone the initial report categorically says at this point there are no design issues found with Boeing or GE.
+1 user liked this post.
+Reply to this quoting this original post.
+You need to be logged in.
+Not available on closed threads. |

 sorvad